stefanpejcinoski/AutoBacklight/Readme.md

 crontab -e
 ```

-Add this line to the end of your cron file, replace path-to-script with the path to the autoBacklight script
+Add this line to the end of your cron file, if you didn't place the script as shown above, replace "~/.AutoBacklight/autoBacklight.py" with your install location.

-To exit nano, save the file with Ctrl+O and exit with Ctrl+X. To exit without saving use Ctrl+X and press N when asked to save;

 ```
-*/2 * * * * /usr/bin/python /path-to-script/autoBacklight.py
+*/2 * * * * /usr/bin/python ~/.AutoBacklight/autoBacklight.py >> /dev/null
 ```
+To exit nano, save the file with Ctrl+O and exit with Ctrl+X. To exit without saving use Ctrl+X and press N when asked to save

 ## Windows